 These limits are set out in the ‘Retail Trade and Craft Businesses Environmental Management Decree issued by government on October 1998, under article 8.40 of the Environmental Management Act.
-The standard resulted in the TNO report on ‘Measurement methods for peak noise during loading and unloading’.
+The standard resulted in the testreport on ‘Measurement methods for peak noise during loading and unloading (2015 update)’.
 This report is intended to define measurement methods so that the compliance of new equipment with the limits set by the Decree can be determined.
-From July 1 an update of the test Protocol must be used.

 To achieve the standard, each product is acoustically measured and must function emitting under 60dB(A) at 7.5 metres from the sound source.
 From driveline noise (QuietTruck) the limit is 72 dB(A).
 It is then deemed suitable for out-of-hours delivery that will not cause noise disturbance to nearby residents.
 When a truck or other transport equipment is provide with a Piek-Keur sticker, everything has been done to make it quiet.

 The PIEK-standard has been adopted in several countries like the UK, France, Germany and Belgium.
-All these projects use the TNO report and the certificates granted by the national parties as the harmonized standard.
+All these projects use the testreport and the certificates granted by the national parties as the harmonized standard.
 On an national level the project can differ, but they all have the same goal: a solution for the ever growing congestion and its effects on society, that can only come with utilising that road space in off-peak times.

 This website contains the central European database for all PIEK-approved vehicles and components.
 Please contact the national organization for further details on the national approval schemes.